fitterhmp11/fitterhmp11.github.io/content/posts/venv-python-packages.md

 ## **Virtual Environments**

 ### **What is a Virtual Environment?**
 A virtual environment is an isolated Python environment where you can install packages without affecting the system-wide Python installation.
-This is useful for managing dependencies across different projects and preventing version conflicts.
+This is useful for managing dependencies across different projects and preventing version conflicts
 ### **Why Use Virtual Environments?**
 - Keeps dependencies isolated for each project.
 - Prevents conflicts between package versions across projects.